 There are two different types of evacuated tube:

 These contain a copper heat pipe filled with a volatile fluid that when heated by the sun, vaporises and rises up to reach the manifold box.
 The heat is then transferred through the box to the carrier fluid.

 As the name suggests, these collectors have tubes that contain the carrier fluid, meaning that the heat is directly transferred from the tube’s absorbent layer to the fluid.

 As part of installing a solar thermal system, you will need to replace your current hot water cylinder with one designed for solar systems, which is 30-50% larger.
 If you have a large hot water cylinder you may instead be able to retrofit the coil of carrier fluid piping into the cylinder.
 If you have a combi boiler, and therefore no hot water cylinder, it is likely that a solar thermal system is unsuitable for you.

-- How are solar thermal panels fixed to the roof?
+- How much energy will the solar thermal panels output?

 - Free home assessment